box/boxcli/docs/ai.md

       --json                       Output formatted JSON
       --no-color                   Turn off colors for logging
+      --prompt=<value>             (required) The prompt for the AI request --raw-json                   Output the raw API JSON response instead of the tsClient-normalized object fields.
+                                   Added as a non-breaking compatibility flag for users who need JSON field names to match the API schema exactly.
+Implies --json.
-      --prompt=<value>             (required) The prompt for the AI request --save-to-file-path=<value>  Override default file path to save report
+      --save-to-file-path=<value>  Override default file path to save report

 DESCRIPTION